Discussing Torah matters because the Torah matters

 • Rebekah is the Churchthe Son’s Bride – by extension, you.

-Since Eliezer scores the starring role in this chapter, we will keep the focus on him.
-Borrowing parallels from Genesis 24, here are ways to answer the following question: What does Eliezer teach us about the Holy Spirit?
+Since Eliezer stars in this chapter, we will keep the spotlight on him.
+Borrowing parallels from Genesis 24, here are ways to answer the following question:

 1. The Holy Spirit has a mission.
 He goes into the world to seek and retrieve a Bride for the Son.